greyatom-school/the-minerva-project/FEWD/sprint_2/project/project.md

 ## User Story 2:

-User should have search option to find the best restaurants in Mumbai.Create
+User should have search option to find the best restaurants in Mumbai.

 #### Details :